How AMC (AMC Entertainment Holdings) Makes Money in 2025: A Deep-Dive With Income Statement

 5. How does AMC's effective tax rate compare to previous years?

-AMC's effective tax rate in Q2 2025 was 34.3%, consistent with previous years.
-This moderate rate is primarily due to the geographic mix of earnings and limited tax benefits from share-based compensation and international structuring.
+AMC's effective tax rate in Q3 2025 was 0.4%, significantly lower than previous years.
+This low rate is primarily due to tax benefits from deferred tax adjustments and one-time items.